cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 In the identity provider-initiated (IdP-initiated) [SAML SSO](#saml-single-sign-on-sso), the authentication workflow starts on the identity provider side.

-- First, a user signs in to the identity provider system (such as Okta, OneLogin, or Microsoft Azure AD) and selects the app configured for their service provider.
+- First, a user signs in to the identity provider system, such as Okta, OneLogin, or Microsoft Azure AD.
+- The user selects the app configured for their service provider in the IdP system or follows a unique URL.
 - The service provider requests the IdP to authenticate the user.
 - Once the user's identity is authenticated on the IdP side, the user is signed in to the service provider system.